-In accordance with ABA Foreign Study Criterion I.A.3., Cleveland-Marshall states the following educational objectives that it seeks to achieve by permitting its students to study at foreign institutions for credit toward the JD degree:
+In accordance with ABA Foreign Study Criterion I.A.3., CSU College of Law states the following educational objectives that it seeks to achieve by permitting its students to study at foreign institutions for credit toward the JD degree:

 - To better prepare students to practice law in a global context;

-- To permit students to obtain substantive knowledge of laws and legal systems that goes beyond the curriculum at Cleveland-Marshall;
+- To permit students to obtain substantive knowledge of laws and legal systems that goes beyond the curriculum at CSU College of Law;

 - To help students learn about the law and legal culture of foreign jurisdictions in which they have a particular interest; and